-How to fix iPad Pro and iOS 11 battery life problems
+How to fix iPad battery life problems

 - Tap on Battery.
 Wait a moment for Battery Usage to populate.

-- Tap on the Show Detailed Usage button to get a breakdown of foreground and background power usage.
+- Tap on the Show Battery Usage button to get a breakdown of foreground and background power usage.

 It can be tricky to understand, but here's the deal: If you see iCloud Photo Library there, and you've just upgraded, it's a sign you're downloading thumbnails and things should return to normal when you're done.
-If you see Facebook there and it says 4% on screen and 40% in background, it's a sign something has gone wrong.
+If you see Facebook there and it says 4% on screen and 40% in the background, it's a sign something has gone wrong.

-At that point, you can force quit a rogue app and likely get your power consumption back to normal.
+At that point, if you know how to force quit an app on your iPad, you can likely get your power consumption back to normal.

 - Double-press the Home button to bring up the fast app switcher.